 Timon's line "What do you want me to do, dress in drag and do the hula?" was an ad-lib by the voice actor.
 The line ended up spawning a scene where Timon's 'idea' causes an infamous Gilligan Cut, which gets lampshaded in The Lion King 1 1/2.

 For the scene where Toothless is trying to buck Astrid off, Jay Baruchel ad-libbed the line "Thank you for nothing, you useless reptile!"
 This became one of the most quoted lines in the movies trailers and commercials.
-The trivia track on the disc also notes other places where voice actors improvised.

-There's a scene where Donkey chastises Shrek for belching, saying it's no way to behave around a princess — which is then followed by Fiona unleashing an impressive belch of her own.
+There's a scene where Donkey chastises Shrek for belching, saying it's no way to behave around a princess — which is followed by Fiona unleashing an impressive belch of her own.
 Fiona's belch was real and unscripted — Cameron Diaz had been drinking Coke while recording her lines.
 She stayed in character, and Eddie Murphy improvised the next line, "She's as nasty as you are!" and it was kept in the final take.

 Mike Myers also improvised the line "You're heading the right way for a smacked bottom" after getting annoyed at one of the directors (note that the line is recycled from Austin Powers).